 What makes these onions sweet?

-- Genetics: sweet onion varieties genetically have about 50% less pyruvic acid than regular onions, which gives them less of a bite.
+- Genetics & pyruvic acid: sweet onion varieties genetically have about 50% less pyruvic acid than regular onions, which gives them less of a bite.
+Pyruvic acid is the biggets contributors to onion's pungent flavor.
+Regular onions have a 10-14% concentration of pyruvic acid, whereas sweet onions have less than 5%.

-- Soil: Vidalia onions in Georgia are grown in low-sulfur soil and Walla Walla and Maui onions are grown in low-sulfur volcanic soil.
+- Soil & sulfur: Vidalia onions in Georgia are grown in low-sulfur soil and Walla Walla and Maui onions are grown in low-sulfur volcanic soil.
 Sulfur adds to that 'bite' so it is intentionally kept as low as possible, including careful use of low-sulfur fertilizer.

-- Water: sweet onions also have higher water content, which essential 'waters down' the strong flavor.
+- Water: sweet onions also have higher water content, which essentially 'waters down' the strong flavor.

 Selection & storage